megbort/wearit-2.0/README.md

 └── utils/            # Utility functions
 ```

-## 🔗 Backend Integration
+## Backend

 This frontend is designed to work seamlessly with a Node.js/GraphQL backend, but can be adapted for any API.
 Product/category data is currently mocked for demo purposes.
+Backend is in development and will be integrated soon!